 The addition of 21.2X is the main focus of this change.
-Depending on the consultation responses regarding D2026, the scope of this proposal could expand to include the D2026; which may result in the solution expanding beyond the scope of DCP 307.
+Depending on the consultation responses regarding D2026, the scope of this proposal could expand to include the D2026; which may result in the solution expanding beyond the original scope of DCP 307.

-The redlining to 21.2B intends to remove optionality, as this proposal would mean that parties are obligated to use D2021.
+The redlining to 21.2B intends to remove optionality, as this proposal would mean that Parties are obligated to use D2021.